ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

      var dcs = ProfitBricksSoapClient.Instance.DataCenters.Get();

-This will list all virtual datacenters you have under your account.
+This will list all virtual data centers you have under your account.

 ### Additional Documentation and Support

 You can engage with us in the community and we'll be more than happy to answer any questions you might have.

-## <a name="CreateDataCenter"> </a>How to: Create a Datacenter
+## <a name="CreateDataCenter"> </a>How to: Create a Data Center

-ProfitBricks introduces the concept of Virtual Datacenters.
+ProfitBricks introduces the concept of data centers.
 These are logically separated from one and the other and allow you to have a self-contained environment for all servers, volumes, networking, snapshots, and so forth.
-The goal is to give you the same experience as you would have if you were running your own physical datacenter.
+The goal is to give you the same experience as you would have if you were running your own physical data center.

-You are required to have a Virtual Datacenter (vDC) created before you can create any other objects.
-Think of the vDC as a bucket in which all objects, such as servers and volumes, live.
+You are required to have a data center created before you can create any other objects.
+Think of the data center as a bucket in which all objects, such as servers and volumes, live.

-The following code example shows you how to programmatically create a datacenter:
+The following code example shows you how to programmatically create a data center:

 	using ProfitBricks.Client;
 	using ProfitBricks.POCO.Requests;